circleci/circleci-docs/jekyll/_docs/environment-variables.md

 ## Keeping encrypted environment variables in source code

-If you prefer to keep your sensetive environment variables checked into git, but encrypted, you can follow the process outlined at [circleci/encrypted-files](https://github.com/circleci/encrypted-files).
+If you prefer to keep your sensitive environment variables checked into git, but encrypted, you can follow the process outlined at [circleci/encrypted-files](https://github.com/circleci/encrypted-files).